 The Baillie Gifford Prize aims to reward the best of non-fiction and is open to authors of any nationality.
 It covers all non-fiction in the areas of current affairs, history, politics, science, sport, travel, biography, autobiography and the arts.

 Formerly known as The Samuel Johnson Prize (1999 – 2015) it is the most prestigious non-fiction prize in the UK, worth £30,000 to the winner.

 Sponsoring the prize continues Baillie Gifford’s long tradition of supporting literary and cultural events.
-“Our long term commitment to the prize reflects our belief in the importance of supporting key literary and cultural events, and I am pleased that we have now added such an eminent award to our other literary relationships,” says Sarah Whitley, Partner and Chair of the Sponsorship Committee at Baillie Gifford.
-“We look forward to working with the prize organisers and will continue to advance its motto that ‘all the best stories are true’.”
+“Our long-term commitment to the prize reflects our aim to make a real difference in the world of literature.
+This eminent award works perfectly with our other literary relationships and wider philanthropic programme which supports the arts, academia and local communities,” says Nick Thomas, Partner at Baillie Gifford.
+“We enjoy working with the prize organisers and will continue to advance its motto that ‘all the best stories are true’.”